1. Frozen Embryo Transfers (FETs) Can Extend the Pregnancy Potential from One Fresh IVF Cycle

 4. FET Cycles are a Fraction of the Cost of a Fresh IVF Cycle

 Arguably, one of the best benefits of a FET cycles is the cost.
 FETs are all around a less invasive option and require far fewer appointments making the cost of treatment more affordable.
-FET cycle fees are about a third of the cost of a stimulated IVF cycle, and the medications are as little as 10% of the cost of a stimulated IVF cycle, ranging from $400-$800 dollars.
+FET cycle fees are about a third of the cost of a stimulated IVF cycle, and the medications are as little as 10% of the cost of a stimulated IVF cycle.
 Often time’s patients with insurance coverage for fertility treatment will also have some level of coverage from medications.

-SGF has also recently launched the Shared Risk 100% Refund Guarantee for FETs.
-This new program offers the same piece of mind thousands of patients have had with the traditional Shared Risk 100% Refund for IVF or Donor Egg Program – a baby born or a 100% refund.
+SGF has also has the Shared Risk 100% Refund Guarantee for FETs.
+This program offers the same piece of mind thousands of patients have had with the traditional Shared Risk 100% Refund for IVF or Donor Egg Program – a baby born or a 100% refund (some exclusions apply).
 Patients with remaining embryos from a previous treatment cycle, that meet the eligibility criteria; now have the option to guarantee their success with subsequent FET cycles.

 Current patients should contact their financial counselor to learn more about this program.